Joe Carter: San Diego Padres (1990)

-Toronto Blue Jays
+Toronto Blue Jays (1991–1997)

 Carter's overall game improved dramatically in 1991, as he helped the Toronto Blue Jays win the division title and hit the game-winning single that clinched the AL East championship; he also emerged for the first time as a team leader.
 In 1992, he helped the Jays win their first World Series championship, the first ever won by a Canadian-based team.
 Carter hit two home runs and recorded the final out of the Series, taking a throw to first base from reliever Mike Timlin to nab Otis Nixon of the Atlanta Braves, who bunted.
 This was the first time a World Series ended on a bunt.

 Carter and Edwin Encarnación are the only two Blue Jays to hit two home runs in one inning, with Carter's coming against the Baltimore Orioles in 1993 and Encarnacion's against the Houston Astros in 2013.

 1993 World Series

 In 1993, the Blue Jays reached the World Series again, facing the Philadelphia Phillies.
 In Game 6, with the Blue Jays leading three games to two, Carter came to bat with one out in the bottom of the ninth inning with the Blue Jays trailing 6–5 and Rickey Henderson and Paul Molitor on base.
-On a 2–2 count, Carter hit a three-run walk-off home run off Phillies pitcher Mitch Williams (against whom he had previously been 0–4 in his career) to win the World Series, only the second time a Series has ended with a home run (the other being in 1960, when Bill Mazeroski did it for the Pittsburgh Pirates against the New York Yankees), and the only time the home run has been hit by a player whose team was trailing in the bottom of the 9th inning in a potential championship clinching game.
+On a 2–2 count, Carter hit a three-run walk-off home run off Phillies pitcher Mitch Williams (against whom he had previously been 0–4 in his career) to win the World Series, only the second time a Series has ended with a home run (the other being in 1960, when Bill Mazeroski did it for the Pittsburgh Pirates against the New York Yankees), and the only time the home run has been hit by a player whose team was trailing in the bottom of the ninth inning in a potential championship clinching game.
 Upon hitting the home run, Carter jumped up and down many times, most notably while rounding first base, where his helmet came off.
 Tom Cheek, the Blue Jays' radio broadcaster, called the play: "Touch 'em all, Joe, you'll never hit a bigger home run in your life!"

 1994–1997

 Carter continued to play for the Blue Jays until 1997, and led the Blue Jays in home runs and RBIs in 1994 and 1995.

-When he represented the Blue Jays at the 1996 All-Star Game, he received boos for his home run that won the Blue Jays the 1993 World Series, as the game took place at Veterans Stadium, then the home of the Philadelphia Phillies.
+When he represented the Blue Jays at the 1996 All-Star Game, hosted by the Phillies at Veterans Stadium, he received boos for his World Series home run.
 During the 1997 season, he snuck an unlicensed maple wood baseball bat manufactured by Sam Bat into a game.

-Baltimore Orioles and San Francisco Giants
+Baltimore Orioles and San Francisco Giants (1998)

 He became a free agent in 1998 and briefly played for the Baltimore Orioles and San Francisco Giants before retiring.
 Carter ended his career by popping out to end the game in a one-game playoff against the Chicago Cubs.